-After twenty years working for a Medicare contractor and developing MolDx, a program designed to increase the efficiency of molecular diagnostics, Becke worked on a IBM Watson Health team to develop edits to prevent Medicare fraud.
+Becke completed her nurse’s training in St. Louis, Missouri and worked in acute care at Barnes-Jewish Hospital in St. Louis and Ohio State University Wexner Medical Center in Columbus before launching a policy career for a Medicare contractor.
+She developed MolDx, a program designed to increase the efficiency of molecular diagnostics.
+After twenty years in the policy arena, Becke worked on an IBM Watson Health team to develop edits to prevent Medicare fraud.
 She recently retired from the government contracting arena to devote her time to writing.

 - Certified Dog Groomer

 - Horse Trainer

 - Registered Nurse